lgmoneda/lgmoneda.github.io/_posts/2019-10-30-the-power-of-less-summary.md

 - The number of projects you have on your plate
 - The number of blogs or other projects you subscribe to
 - The amount of time you spend reading on the Internet
-- The number of things on top of your desk These
+- The number of things on top of your desk

 **HOW TO SET LIMITS**